hamishcross/cognitive-services-csharp-call-center/README.md

 ---
 # Call Center First Contact

-This sample is a basic mock-up for a call center app that takes a customer's spoken request, converts it to text, translates it to English (if necessary), gauges the emotion behind the text, and then parses it for key phrases.
-This data could be used to assist in routing the call to a:
+This sample is a basic mock-up for a call center app that takes a customer's utterance, converts it to text, translates it to English (if necessary), gauges the emotion behind the text, and then parses it for key phrases.
+This data can be used to assist in routing the call to a:

 * Speaker of the customer's preferred language
 * Senior Customer Service Representative to work with an especially upset caller
+* A Customer Service Representative with a high resolution rate for the callers intent
 * Subject matter expert for the subject of the call

 ## Features